-Click here to watch Program Launch Event held on November 16, 2020, featuring remarks from Michael K. Powell, President & CEO, NCTA, the Internet & Television Assoc. and Former Chairman, FCC; Kathleen Grillo, Senior Vice President, Verizon; Natalie Roisman, Partner, Wilkinson Barker Knauer & President, FCBA; Megan Stull, Counsel, Google & President-Elect; FCBA; Lisa Fowlkes and Kiara Ortiz, FCBA Members; and Diversity Pipeline Committee Co-Chairs.
+Click here to watch the 2021-2022 Informational Session held on September 22, 2021, featuring remarks from Michael K. Powell, President & CEO, NCTA, the Internet & Television Assoc. and Former Chairman, FCC; Kathleen Grillo, Senior Vice President, Verizon; Megan Stull, Counsel, Google & President; FCBA; and Diversity Pipeline Committee Co-Chairs.
 A YLC Fireside Chat with 2020-2021 DPP Interns was also featured.

 WHY DIVERSE LAW STUDENTS SHOULD PURSUE CAREERS IN TECHNOLOGY, MEDIA & TELECOMMUNICATIONS LAW:

 “I cannot think of another career path more dynamic, more challenging and more invigorating than this one.
 The tech-driven current runs swiftly through time.
 That is what I find makes it so exciting.
 Unlike so many other jobs that have you toiling on projects that never end or never have any visible impact on the world, in this profession you actually get to see the fruits of your work come into being—in our homes and offices, and in our schools and playgrounds. … The Information Age is the first great epoch that holds genuine promise for black and brown people to share in its fruits and riches.
 My ancestors were picking cotton in the Agricultural Age and were left out.
 And they were legally segregated in the Industrial Age, and again left out.
 The Information Age provides the first real chance to get in.
 While plenty of obstacles remain for minorities and women (I might add), one can see the viability of success more clearly than ever before.”